 instructs the compiler to check for internal consistency of the x87 floating-point stack in the prologue of a function and after returning from a function or subroutine call.
 Floating-point stack corruption may occur in many ways, one of which is Fortran code calling floating-point functions as subroutines (i.e., with the CALL statement).
-If the PGI\CONTINUE environment variable is set upon execution of a program compiled with -Mchkfpstk, the stack will be automatically cleaned up and execution will continue.
+If the PGI_CONTINUE environment variable is set upon execution of a program compiled with -Mchkfpstk, the stack will be automatically cleaned up and execution will continue.
 There is a performance penalty associated with the stack cleanup.
-If PGI\CONTINUE is set to verbose, the stack will be automatically cleaned up and execution will continue after printing the warning message.
+If PGI_CONTINUE is set to verbose, the stack will be automatically cleaned up and execution genesate.